tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 ### Improving

-You can do it via user testing, collecting feedback (questionaries, comments in fig jam files etc.).
+You can do it via user testing.
+You can collect feedback (questionaries, comments in fig jam files etc.) eg. from your whole team/company.

+### Updating

+Establish